Red-Portal/ray-awesome-papers/README.md

 * Ulyanov, Dmitry, Andrea Vedaldi, and Victor Lempitsky. [**"Deep image prior."**](https://arxiv.org/abs/1711.10925) Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018.
     * *Deep image prior (DIP) is one of the recently discovered mysteries in convolutional neural networks (CNN).
 The paper shows that CNNs inherently have a structural bias towards 'natural images'.
 However, it only briefly discusses the discovery and provides limited theoretical insight (which makes the DIP an open problem).*
     * Follow-up works
         * Zezhou Cheng, Matheus Gadelha, Subhransu Maji, Daniel Sheldon. [**"A Bayesian Perspective on the Deep Image Prior"**](https://arxiv.org/abs/1904.07457).
-Accepted for CVPR 2019.
+Proceedings of the 2019 Conference on Computer Vision and Pattern Recognition (CVPR'19).

 * Licht, Johannes de Fine, Simon Meierhans, and Torsten Hoefler. [**"Transformations of High-Level Synthesis Codes for High-Performance Computing."**](https://arxiv.org/abs/1805.08288) arXiv preprint arXiv:1805.08288 (2018).